 - Describe how to practically use a raw volcanic ash with little processing as a binder for a soil-cement

 - Measure trail surface firmness and stability using a rotational wheel penetrometer

 - Mobilize small groups to practically treat a recreational trail with a cementitious binder to improve the firmness and stability of the trail surface

 This webinar is based on a study funded by the National Institute for Transportation and Communities (NITC) and conducted at the Oregon Institute of Technology (Oregon Tech).
-Read more about the research: Trail Section Resurfaced Using Volcanic Ash in Oregon, or watch a recap video showing how the project was done.
+Read more about the research, Trail Section Resurfaced Using Volcanic Ash in Oregon, or watch a recap video showing how the project was done.